jechiy/hitchhiker/source/_posts/2015-09-02-essential-developer-apps-for-your-brand-new-mac.md

 ![img](/assets/images/resources/mac/icons/Unarchiver.png){.mac-app-icon}

 [The Unarchiver](http://wakaba.c3.cx/s/apps/unarchiver){.mac-app-title target=_blank}
-For this app alone you should buy a Mac, have you ever been frustrated by decompressing .zip or .rar files, you have to check if it contains a bunch of folder or only one then you have to act accordingly finally you have to remove the compressed file once finished, that’s a lot of work and you don’t have to do that ever agin, ladies and gentlemen I Intoduce you **The Unarchiver**.
+For this app alone you should buy a Mac, have you ever been frustrated by decompressing .zip or .rar files, you have to check if it contains a bunch of folder or only one then you have to act accordingly finally you have to remove the compressed file once finished, that’s a lot of work and you don’t have to do that ever again, ladies and gentlemen I Intoduce you **The Unarchiver**.

 ![img](/assets/images/resources/mac/icons/Transmission.png){.mac-app-icon}